form3tech-oss/interview-accountapi/README.md

 ## Solution

 The solution is provided as a go module (github.com/giannimassi/interview-accountapi/accountapi) exposing functions to instantiate a client to the Account API with options including host and custom http client (e.g. useful for customizing timeouts).
-The client provides methods to create, fetch and delete an Account.
+The client provides methods txo create, fetch and delete an Account.
 The methods support providing a context for controlling cancellation and expect the type `AccountData`.
 This might not be the most ergonomic in many cases and I would expect some utility methods to be added as needed, not expecting a full `AccountData` struct but only the data required to make the call (making more clear what is expected).

 ### Testing